Planets in astrology: Uranus

 Uranus takes 84 years to orbit the Sun, spending about seven years in each sign of the zodiac.
 Uranus was discovered to be a planet only in 1781 by Sir William Herschel.

-Astrological interpretations associate Uranus with the principles of ingenuity, new or unconventional ideas, individuality, discoveries, electricity, inventions, democracy, and revolutions.
+Astrological interpretations associate Uranus with the principles of ingenuity, evolutions, progress, unconventional ideas, individuality, discoveries, electricity, inventions, democracy, and revolutions.
 Uranus, among all planets, most governs genius.

 Uranus governs societies, clubs, and any group based on humanitarian or progressive ideals.
 Uranus, the planet of sudden and unexpected changes, rules freedom and originality.
 In society, it rules radical ideas and people, as well as revolutionary events that upset established structures.
-Uranus is also associated with Wednesday, alongside Mercury (since Uranus is in the higher octave of Mercury).
+Uranus is also associated with Wednesday and Saturday, alongside Mercury and Saturn (since Uranus is in the higher octave of Mercury and Saturn).

 In art and literature, the discovery of Uranus coincided with the Romantic movement, which emphasized individuality and freedom of creative expression.
 Additionally, it is often linked to an individual's animal spirit.
 When it comes to medicine, Uranus is believed to be particularly associated with the sympathetic nervous system, mental disorders, breakdowns and hysteria, spasms, and cramps.
 Uranus is considered by modern astrologers to be the primary native ruler of the eleventh house.